NexPlayer/Android-SDK/Agama.md

 - `enum AGAMA_PROPERTY`

-	This enumeration includes the properties that must be set to integrate Agama client module into NexPlayer™.
+	This enumeration includes the properties that must be set to integrate Agama client module into NexPlayer.

 **Static Public Member Functions**